JoeBrosnihan/ai-terminal/README.md

 ## Usage

-ai print hello
-> echo "hello"
-> hello
+`ai say hello`

-ai -q print this won't print individual commands as they execute
+`ai -q print this won't print individual commands as they execute`

-ai -p this will print a preview of the commands without executing them
+`ai -p this will print a preview of the commands without executing them`

 ## Setup